pagekite/libpagekite/README.md

 libpagekite is Copyright 2011, 2012, The Beanstalks Project ehf.

-This code is released under the GNU Affero General Public License version 3, but may also be used (under specific conditions) according to the terms of the GNU Lesser General Public License.
+This code is released under the Apache License 2.0, but may also be used according to the terms of the GNU Affero General Public License.
 Please see the file COPYING.md for details on which license applies to you.

 Commercial support for this code, as well as managed front-end relay service, are available from <https://pagekite.net/>.